Case study

 My Approach to Feedback

 I give most feedback through design critiques, both live and async.
-Whether we’re reviewing a new component, a token refactor, or an edge-case fix, the first question I ask is always the same:
+Whether we’re reviewing a new component, a token refactor, or an edge-case fix, the first question I ask is always the same: What problem is this solving?
+From there, we focus on clarity, accessibility, parity, and scale.
+I guide feedback toward improving systems thinking, not just polishing visuals.

 Here’s a real example: